-Following the December 1997 treaty negotiations in Kyoto on the Framework Convention on Climate Change, also known as the Kyoto Protocol, the League applauded the President's initiative to make the United States a world leader in combating global climate change and to seek negotiated, fair reductions and meaningful participation from developing countries in reducing greenhouse gases.
-League members lobbied against Senate passage of a resolution to oppose the Kyoto Protocol, which called for nations to reduce their greenhouse gases, and they lobbied their senators to reject any actions that undermine international negotiations to stop climate change.
+Following the December 1997 treaty negotiations in Kyoto on the Framework Convention on Climate Change, also known as the Kyoto Protocol, the League applauded the President's initiative to make the United States a world leader in combating global climate change and to seek negotiated, fair greenhouse gas reductions, and meaningful participation from developing countries in reducing greenhouse gases.
+League members lobbied against Senate passage of a resolution to oppose the Kyoto Protocol, which called for nations to reduce their greenhouse gases, and they lobbied their senators to reject any actions that undermined international negotiations to stop climate change.

 EPA instituted major new initiatives to clean up the air in 1998 - 2000, and the League worked to see them promulgated.
-The League commented on EPA's proposed new emissions standards for sport utility vehicles (SUV) and heavy vehicles, arguing for the importance of controlling the mobile sources of air pollution that had largely gone unregulated.
+The League commented on EPA's proposed new emissions standards for sport utility vehicles (SUVs) and heavy vehicles, arguing for the importance of controlling the mobile sources of air pollution that had gone unregulated.

 In 1999 - 2000, while Congress fought to a standstill over clean air issues, the League produced a Q&A on global warming, a valuable resource for citizens on this key issue.
-LWVUS believes that climate change is a serious problem that requires immediate international action.
+The resource outlined the League's belief that climate change is a serious problem that requires immediate international action.
 The League believes the US government should move ahead immediately, without waiting for other nations, on initiatives to reduce emissions of heat-trapping gases; such actions will reduce the threat of global climate change, combat air pollution, increase energy security, and create new jobs.
+This resource still applies to LWVUS work.